arcus/education_modules/_module_templates/standard_module_template.md

   * prerequisites appropriately filled out (see instructions in YAML)
   * learning_objectives appropriately filled out (see instructions in YAML)
   * import link provided to the macros module (`import: https://raw.githubusercontent.com/arcus/education_modules/main/_module_templates/module_macros.md`).
 Note that this imports all the macros needed for our modules, as well as the style sheet and javascript kit for our icons.

+### Tips for writing

+When you're ready to start writing a new module:

+1. Clone the education_modules repo if you don't already have it.
+Start a new git branch for your module.
+2. Open this template in a text editor like VSCode, and then use "save as" to save it in a new directory and with a filename that conveys the point of the module (e.g. "r_logistic_regression/r_logistic_regression.md").
+You may find it helpful to have the examples of highlight boxes and quiz questions in this template that you can quickly copy-paste as you write.
+3. Create a new empty subfolder in your module directory called "media".
+If you include images in your module, store them here.
+4. Open up the **standard module** QA template (in the .github/ISSUE_TEMPLATE directory) as a reference, maybe keep it open side-by-side with your module draft.
+5. You can use the LiaScript preview extension in VSCode to see what your rendered module will look like, or generate it from https://liascript.github.io/ after pushing your changes to GitHub (while your still drafting, remember that you'll need to link to your raw md file on your branch, since it won't be available yet on main).

 ## Lesson Preparation: RStudio